Editor’s Note: This blog and information have been updated as of October 2021.

-If you’re experiencing similar issues, check your fuse box before you call your local mechanic or visit a nearby auto repair shop.
-With a little investigation, you might be able to solve the problem quickly on your own—without leaving your driveway or even getting your hands dirty.
+Be sure to check your fuse box early in your troubleshooting to avoid any unnecessary maintenance.
+This is an important component to inspect before you call your local mechanic or visit a nearby auto repair shop.
+With a little investigation and the right information, you might be able to solve the problem quickly on your own—without even leaving your driveway or getting your hands dirty!

 What is a fuse box?